k-shiroma-code/NCHacks-Pulsepanion/README.md

 - Performed an EDA, noting that oxygen levels are no longer supported/reported in 2025, allowing for accuracy comparison in LLM summary generation

 **Tommy**
--Got OPEN API Key and wrote python script draft
+- Got OPEN API Key and wrote python script draft

 **Ryan**
--Supported me in tying the backend of R Shiny web from python
+- Supported me in tying the backend of R Shiny web from python

 ## 📂 How to Run Locally